 - Waste your precious wood fuel

-- Possible loss of water (and water treatment!) that must be replaced
+- Possible loss of furnace water (and outdoor boiler water treatment!) that must be replaced

 - In rare cases, damage to overheated steel, particularly the door frame

-Changing the fire rope gasket on your outdoor wood furnace should be very easy.
-When it is time to change your door gasket, follow these simple steps.
+Changing the outdoor wood stove door seal gasket should be very easy.
+When it is time to change your outdoor boiler door seal, follow these simple steps.

 1. Let your fire burn down completely.
-Leaving the door open too long can ruin your furnace and may void your warranty, not to mention that the heat would create an unsafe and uncomfortable working environment.
+Leaving the door open too long can ruin your outdoor wood boiler and may void your warranty, not to mention that the heat would create an unsafe and uncomfortable working environment.

-If you have any other questions about door gaskets or anything else to do with your outdoor boiler consult your Owner's Manual or feel free to contact us for technical support at this link HERE:
+If you have any other questions about door gaskets or anything else to do with your outdoor wood burner consult your Owner's Manual or feel free to contact us for technical support at this link HERE: